MiataIra/bdrs/README.md

-# bdrs
+# Shiny for BDR
-Shiny for BDR
+Shiny application for Nasjonalt medisinsk kvalitetsregister for barne- og ungdomsdiabetes (BDR)